econia-labs/inbox/README.md

 Then, clone git submodules: `git submodule update --init --recursive`.

-NOTE: If you are running this command from [emojicoin dot fun] repository, you need to specify to only update `src/inbox` if you don't have access to the private TradingView `charting_library` repository.
+NOTE: If you are running this command from the [emojicoin dot fun] repository, you need to specify that you only want to update `src/inbox` if you don't have access to the private TradingView `charting_library` repository.

 ```shell
 git submodule update --init --recursive src/inbox